 Figure 2.
 Azure Information Protection – Data discovery dashboard shows device risk calculation

 Turning on this integration is a matter of a single flip of a switch in the advanced features settings page in Microsoft Defender Security Center.
 Windows endpoints will start discovering labeled documents immediately.

 Figure 3.
 Microsoft Defender Security Center– Settings page

 Prevent sensitive data leaks from Windows devices

 It all starts from the Office 365 Security and Compliance Center (SCC), Microsoft’s unified management console for information protection, where you can manage information protection configuration settings on Windows devices.
-As part of the label policy, you can define whether files with a specific label applied will be protected by Windows Defender ATP.
+As part of the label policy, you can define whether files with a specific label applied will be protected by Microsoft Defender ATP.

 Figure 4.
 Office Security & Compliance Center – Endpoint data loss prevention configuration page

-Once that policy is in place, Windows Defender ATP will start protecting documents with a matching label.
+Once that policy is in place, Microsoft Defender ATP will start protecting documents with a matching label.
 Protection is applied by automatically enabling Windows Information Protection, which prevents unallowed client apps, cloud apps, and network locations from accessing protected files and their content, reducing the risk of data leak.

 Protecting sensitive data requires a comprehensive approach.
 Sensitive data stored on devices that are constantly on the move presents its own unique challenges.
-Windows Defender ATP and Azure Information Protection work together to effectively reduce the possibility of losing sensitive data.
+Microsoft Defender ATP and Azure Information Protection work together to effectively reduce the possibility of losing sensitive data.
 Together, these solutions provide discovery and protection capabilities required to govern and protect sensitive data, enforce compliance, and proactively mitigate risks.